huskertc/gettingdata_project/CodeBook.md

 * Read measurement event data and assign descriptive measurement variable names.
 * Determine column index values for "mean()" and "std()" and subset to just those columns.
 * Add row index variable to subject, activity and measurement datasets and merge them by the row index.
-* Determine mean of each sample, grouped by subject and activity (summarizes the data by group.
+* Determine mean of each sample, grouped by subject and activity (summarizes the data by group).
 * Clean up measurement names: drop "()" from name.
 * Write tidy dataset to output table.